 A. Brief Description of the Appeals Office

 The Appeals Office is separate and independent of your local IRS office, service or compliance center.
 The Appeals Office is the only level of appeal within the IRS.
-Appeal conferences are generally held in an informal manner by correspondence, by telephone, or at a personal conference.
+Appeal conferences are generally held in an informal manner by correspondence or by telephone.
 If you want an appeals conference, follow the instructions in the letter you received which explains that a formal written protest or a brief statement of disputed issues must be filed with your local office.
 Your request will be sent to the Appeals Office to arrange a conference at a convenient time and place.
 You or your representative should be prepared to discuss all disputed issues at the conference.
 Appeal conferences are not available to taxpayers whose reasons for disagreement are not within the scope of the internal revenue laws.
 For example, a disagreement based solely on moral, religious, political, constitutional, conscientious, or similar grounds is not eligible for an appellate conference.

 B. How to File a Written Protest

 When you request an appellate conference in an EP case, you must file a written protest or brief statement of disputed issues.
 The protest should be sent within the limit specified in the letter you received with the examination report and contain the following:

 Your name and address,